rikdekoning/powerapps/README.md

 # Power Apps
-This repository contains Power Apps samples
+This repository contains Power Apps samples and tools